What to do if You hit a Deer

 If other witnesses stop, take down their account of what took place.
 You should also record their name and contact information.

+How to tell if you hit a deer?
 Under no circumstances should you approach the deer.
 A wounded deer in a frightened state or state of shock has the potential to cause serious injury and will be acting unpredictably.

 If you are waiting for a tow or for the emergency services and your car is in a safe place, wait in the vehicle.
 If your car is not in a safe place, remain with your car a safe distance away.